Self-care ideas: affordable ways to put your wellbeing first

 If you are a Scheme customer, you may think that your vehicle or product is just there to help you with your everyday tasks, such as shopping or going to appointments.
 But you can also use it to go out and meet people, visit new accessible places and generally give yourself a break when you need one.

-Self-care doesn’t need to cost a lot of money.
-In fact, it needn’t cost anything at all.
-You don’t have to break the bank to take good care of yourself.
+Self-care does not need to cost a lot of money, or even cost anything at all.
+You do not have to break the bank to take good care of yourself.

 Here are some suggestions for budget-friendly ways for self-care to improve your health and wellbeing.